The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 • Review topics: The main topics covered by the study.

-• Open data: Whether data were openly available or not and the link to the data.
+• Open data: Whether data is openly available or not and the link to the data.

 • Study design: Whether the study is cross-sectional, longitudinal, or experimental.